This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 group buffer pool recovery pending (GRECP)

-The state that exists after the buffer pool for a data sharing group is lost.
+Pertaining to the state that exists after the buffer pool for a data sharing group is lost.
 When a page set is in this state, changes that are recorded in the log must be applied to the affected page set before the page set can be used.

 group crash recovery

-The portion of the group restart process where a specific database is brought back to a transactionally consistent state after a failure in a DB2 pureCluster instance.
+The portion of the group restart process where a specific database is brought back to a transactionally consistent state after a failure in a DB2 pureScale instance.
 Either the primary and secondary cluster caching facilities both failed, or the primary cluster caching facility failed when the secondary cluster caching facility was not in peer state.
 See also member crash recovery.

 group data set